ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/marshall-acton-voice-speaker-giveaway.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win Marshall Acton II Voice Speaker!"
+title: "Win The Marshall Acton II Voice Speaker!"
 competition-description: "<p>Want to win the new Acton II Voice smart speaker from\
   \ Marshall?
 Beat those post-Christmas blues with the new Acton II Voice speaker\
   \ from iconic music brand, Marshall.</p>\r\n<p>Best known for their classic amps,\